Board of Directors

 Chairman of the Board

-Charif Souki has served as a Director and Chairman of the Board of Tellurian Investments since February 23, 2016.
-Mr. Souki founded Cheniere Energy, Inc. in 1996 and served as Chairman of the Board of Directors, Chief Executive Officer and President until December 2015.
-Prior to Cheniere, Mr. Souki was an investment banker.
-Mr. Souki serves on the board of trustees of the American University of Beirut and as a member of the Advisory Board of the Center on Global Energy Policy at Columbia University.
-Mr. Souki received a B.A. from Colgate University and an MBA from Columbia University.
+Charif co-founded Tellurian and serves as Chairman of the Board.
+He also founded Cheniere Energy, Inc. in 1996 and served as Chairman of the Board of Directors, Chief Executive Officer and President until December 2015.
+Prior to Cheniere, Charif was an investment banker.
+He serves on the board of trustees of the American University of Beirut and as a member of the Advisory Board of the Center on Global Energy Policy at Columbia University.
+Charif received a B.A. from Colgate University and an MBA from Columbia University.

-Mr. Houston has served as Vice Chairman since August 30, 2016 and as a Director of Tellurian Investments since February 23, 2016.
-He was also President of Tellurian Investments from February 23, 2016 until August 31, 2016.
-Having spent more than three decades at BG Group plc, a FTSE 10 international integrated oil and gas company, Mr. Houston retired in February 2014 as the Group's Chief Operating Officer and an executive director.
+Martin co-founded Tellurian and serves as Executive Vice Chairman.
+Having spent more than three decades at BG Group plc, a FTSE 10 international integrated oil and gas company, he retired in February 2014 as the Group's Chief Operating Officer and an executive director.
 From 2004 to 2009, he was a non-executive director of Severn Trent plc, he is a former director of the Society of International Gas Tanker and Terminal Operators (SIGTTO), and from 2008 to 2014 he was the vice president for the Americas of GIIGNL, the International Group of Liquefied Natural Gas Importers.
-Mr. Houston is the international chairman of the Houston-based investment bank Tudor Pickering Holt, sits on the National Petroleum Council of the United States, is a non-executive director of The British United Provident Association Limited (BUPA) (an international healthcare group, serving more than 14 million customers in over 190 countries), is a senior advisor to Pine Brook Partners (a private equity firm based in New York), and is a nonexecutive director of CC Energy Development (a private oil and gas exploration and production company).
+Martin is the international chairman of the Houston-based investment bank Tudor Pickering Holt, sits on the National Petroleum Council of the United States, is a non-executive director of The British United Provident Association Limited (BUPA) (an international healthcare group, serving more than 14 million customers in over 190 countries), is a senior advisor to Pine Brook Partners (a private equity firm based in New York), and is a nonexecutive director of CC Energy Development (a private oil and gas exploration and production company).
 He was the first recipient of the CWC LNG Executive of the Year award in 2011 and is a Companion of the Institution of Gas Engineers and Managers as well as a Fellow of the Geological Society of London.
-He sits on the Development Committee of the Royal Opera House in London.
+Martin sits on the Development Committee of the Royal Opera House in London.

 President and Chief Executive Officer

-Meg has been President and Chief Executive Officer of Tellurian Investments since August 31, 2016.
+Meg joined Tellurian as President and CEO in August 2016.
 She previously served as Executive Vice President-Marketing at Cheniere Energy, Inc. In addition, she served as Senior Vice President-Marketing, Senior Vice President and Chief Financial Officer, Senior Vice President-Strategic Planning & Finance, Vice President of Strategic Planning, and Manager of Strategic Planning for Cheniere.
 Before Cheniere, Meg spent eight years in energy market development, economic evaluation and long-range planning.
 She conducted international business development and strategic planning for Anadarko Petroleum Corporation, and energy market analysis for Pace Global Energy Services.
 Meg received a B.A. in Economics and International Affairs from James Madison University in May 1996 and an M.B.A. from Rice University in May 2004.

 Dillon J. Ferguson

-Dillon J. Ferguson has served as a Director of Tellurian Investments since December 8, 2016.
-Mr. Ferguson is a partner at Pillsbury Winthrop Shaw Pittman LLP in its energy and litigation practices.
+Dillon J. Ferguson is a partner at Pillsbury Winthrop Shaw Pittman LLP in its energy and litigation practices.
 Mr. Ferguson focuses his practice on oil and gas law, with an emphasis on both transaction and litigation matters.
 His clients are comprised of companies and individuals who are engaged in oil and gas activities, including exploration, production, processing, transportation, marketing and consumption.
 Mr. Ferguson has been a partner at Pillsbury Winthrop Shaw Pittman LLP since May 2016.
 He was a partner at Andrews Kurth LLP from 2001 to May 2016.
 Mr. Ferguson earned his B.B.A. from The University of Texas at Austin and his J.D. from South Texas College of Law.

 Jean Jaylet started his career as economy lecturer at the IFP (French Petroleum Institute) in France.
 He joined Total in the North Sea division of the Exploration & Production branch, initially as an economist and then as a transportation assets manager for Total Exploration & Production Norge in Oslo.
 He moved to the Gas and Power branch of the Total group and was successively in charge of gas & power trading development for Europe and then gas trading manager in Houston.
 He took the position of Vice President Marketing for Total Indonesia based in Jakarta and became subsequently Vice President for the Southern Cone in Paris.
 Since August 2015 he has been Vice President LNG & Economy in the Gas, Renewables & Power branch of Total and a member of the Gas Management Committee.
 Jean Jaylet holds degrees from the Ecole Nationale Supérieure d'Arts et Métiers (ENSAM) and from the IFP (energy and markets program).